Analysis | The new (sort of) activist (sort of) left: Big business

-Republican legislators are nonetheless advocating for changes to the system of voting in Georgia, changes which seem likely to disproportionately constrain the number of Democrats who cast ballots in the newly blue state.
-These changes are framed in innocuous terms, with people like Gov. Brian Kemp (R) simply asserting that the goal is to “give all voters peace of mind.”
+Republican legislators are nonetheless advocating for changes to the system of voting in Georgia, changes that seem likely to disproportionately constrain the number of Democrats who cast ballots in the newly blue state.
+These changes are framed in innocuous terms, with people like Gov. Brian Kemp (R) asserting that the goal is simply to “give all voters peace of mind.”

-Many Georgians aren’t buying that argument — a group which, last week, expanded to include much of the state’s business community.
-Under pressure from activists, the state’s Chamber of Commerce and several prominent corporations headquartered in the state expressed public skepticism about legislative proposals currently wending through the legislature.
+Many Georgians aren’t buying that argument — a group that last week expanded to include much of the state’s business community.
+Under pressure from activists, the state’s Chamber of Commerce and several prominent corporations headquartered in the Georgia expressed public skepticism about legislative proposals wending through the legislature.

 This isn’t new, of course.
 For decades, activists have tried to leverage consumer pressure to effect change.
 Sometimes it’s change directed at businesses themselves, like boycotts.
-Sometimes, it’s pressure aimed at political change, recognizing the outsized role corporations play in American culture, a function of scale and wealth.
+Sometimes it’s pressure aimed at political change, recognizing the outsize role corporations play in American culture, a function of scale and wealth.

 In recent years, though, two overlapping changes have shifted the calculus somewhat.

-The first is the emergence of a more vocal movement focused on civil rights, manifested in the Black Lives Matter movement.
+The first is the emergence of a more vocal activism focused on civil rights, manifested in the Black Lives Matter movement.
 That’s in part a function of technological changes that forced consideration of incidents of abuse but is also in part a function of the increasing diversity of the population.

 The other shift is one identified by Democratic data expert David Shor.